 Placement and proficiency tests

 If you plan to continue the foreign language you took in high school, you must take a placement test to determine the level at which you should resume the language.
 In most languages, if you have transferred college credit, you may simply continue the language with the next quarter.
 Alternatively, if you have no background in a language, for most languages you can just start with the first class in the sequence.

 If you place into the fourth quarter of a foreign language, or higher, your placement test score alone exempts you from the Arts and Sciences foreign language requirement.
-Placement tests taken at other colleges do not exempt you from the UW's language requirement.
+Placement tests taken at other universities or colleges do not exempt you from the UW's language requirement.

 Overlap with other requirements

 Courses used to satisfy the foreign language requirement can also count toward your major, if applicable.
 They may also count towards the Visual, Literary, and Performing Arts (VLPA) component of your Areas of Knowledge requirement.
 See below.